 Grilled Flatbread with Figs, Goat Cheese, Prosciutto and Arugula

-6-7 oz of pizza dough (a ball of dough about the size of an orange)
+- 7 ozs pizza dough (about the size of an orange)

-- Prepare the dough.
-Use your own, buy it, or try my pizza dough recipe.
+Prepare the dough.
+Use your own, or purchase at local store.

 Add the figs, goat cheese and prosciutto to the top of the grilled flat bread and shut the lid of the grill for about two minutes so the toppings can get warm and the bottom of the bread can finish cooking.
 When the bottom is well toasted, remove the flatbread to a platter or cutting board and top with the arugula and a drizzle of extra virgin olive oil.